matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

     column_index
 ```

 The `VALUES` statement consists of the `VALUES` keyword followed by a list of one or more row constructors, separated by commas.
 A row constructor consists of the `ROW()` row constructor clause with a value list of one or more scalar values enclosed in the parentheses.
-A value can be a literal of any MatirxOne data type or an expression that resolves to a scalar value.
+A value can be a literal of any MatrixOne data type or an expression that resolves to a scalar value.
 `ROW()` cannot be empty (but each of the supplied scalar values can be NULL).
 Each `ROW()` in the same `VALUES` statement must have the same number of values in its value list.
 The `DEFAULT` keyword is not supported by `VALUES` and causes a syntax error, except when it is used to supply values in an INSERT statement.
 The output of `VALUES` is a table: